-Our collaborations with educators in Asia, Africa, the Caribbean, and Europe are part of a broader movement of the world’s scholars to prepare students through intra- and inter-territorial studies for entry into a diverse, complex world.
+Our collaborations with educators in Africa, the Caribbean, and Europe are part of a broader movement of global scholars to prepare students for entry into a diverse, complex world.
 Semester-long study is the best way to gain that preparation while maintaining academic continuity.

 We offer programs in Cuba, Greece, and Ghana, and are developing partnerships with universities in several other countries.